In this article you will learn:

-Each of your accounting processes end with the preparation of a set of basic reports known as financial statements.
-You can classify these reports into two categories:
+Each accounting process ends with the preparation of a set of basic accounting reports known as financial statements.
+These reports include:

 Balance sheet is one of the fundamental financial statements prepared by your entity.
 It is a “snapshot” of your company’s financial position at the end of a specified date.

 Typically, you can group a standard balance sheet into three account categories: